top of page

 Theodosius Hansford (1768-1824)

-Theodosius Hansford rubbed elbows with the Founding Fathers and lawmakers.
-Sixty percent of the quotes he documented included key players from the historic impeachment trial of Samuel Chase, a Supreme Court Justice personally selected by George Washington, who was later defrocked by Hansford’s friend, Thomas Jefferson.
+Theodosius Hansford was an attorney, member of Virginia’s House and clerk to Virginia’s Senate.
+He lived through the Revolutionary War and witnessed America’s first and only impeachment trial of a Supreme Court Justice.
+Hansford rubbed elbows with the Founding Fathers and lawmakers.
+Sixty percent of the quotes he documented were from key players in the historic impeachment trial of Samuel Chase, a Supreme Court Justice personally selected by George Washington, who was later defrocked by Hansford’s friend, Thomas Jefferson.
 Hansford proved that the laws then and our current laws now are insufficient to stop federal judges from using their benches as bully pulpits.
 He also related his unbending opinion on slavery, tolerance and respect of a gay colleague, plus other historic phrases of authors and speakers of his day.

 The Quill and The Keyboard illuminates the mindset of a slave owner and his prejudiced upbringing.
 It highlights Hansford's internal conflicts.
 It is a fresh take on the causes of the Revolutionary War and a family’s tumultuous journey during unprecedented times.
 It includes the torturous treatment of Theodosius Hansford’s brother, Charles, who was captured by the Redcoats and held deep within the bowels of the prison ship HMS Jersey, the Hell Afloat.